-- a taxed-upfront scheme eligible for reduction - a taxed-upfront scheme not eligible for reduction - tax-deferred schemes, or - a pre-1 July 2009 scheme and a 'cessation time' occurred during the income year.
+- a taxed-upfront scheme eligible for reduction - a taxed-upfront scheme not eligible for reduction - deferral schemes, or - a pre-1 July 2009 scheme and a cessation time occurred during the income year.

 Statements may also show 'tax file number (TFN) amounts withheld' where applicable.
 TFN amounts withheld are amounts of tax withheld when you do not provide your TFN or ABN to your employer.